puppetlabs/puppet-docs/source/hiera/3.0/lookup_types.markdown

 #### With Automatic Parameter Lookup

+With Puppet 4.3 / Puppet agent 1.3 and later, you can specify merge behaviors for automatic parameter lookup.

-Merge behaviors may be enabled for automatic parameter lookup.
-This is accomplished via the `lookup_options` hash.
-Each key of the hash is a qualified parameter name.
-The value for each parameter name is a hash with the key `merge` and a valid merge strategy (typically `deep`).
+To do this, set a value for the special `lookup_options` metadata key.
+Its value should be a hash, where each key is a qualified parameter name.
+The value for each parameter name is a hash with the key `merge` and a valid merge strategy --- one of `first`, `unique` (AKA array merge), `hash`, or `deep`.

 To use a merge strategy of `deep` with the YAML backend and the key `mysql::server::override_options`, add `lookup_options` with a key of `mysql::server::override_options` to any YAML file in the hierarchy that will be parsed: